theredstone496/attention-zero/README.md

 ```

 # Features
-- Plays Bad Apple in a window
+- Launches new windows that play a video
+- Videos have the same width
-- Window is always on top
+- Video window is always on top
+- Video rescales with window (to an extent)
 -